slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 ## PhD Students

 *I am expecting to hire about 3 PhD students to start in Fall 2024*.
 Please apply to USC for a PhD program and indicate my name in your application.
 My home department is [computer science](https://www.cs.usc.edu/), though I am open to co-advising students from other departments (as well as co-advising within computer science).
-There is no need to email me as part of this application process.
+There is no need to email me as part of this application process, since I need to see the full application (which includes confidential letters of recommendation).
+Nonetheless, you are welcome to email me if you feel like our research interests are especially aligned.
 I will make sure to carefully check applications which list my name as a potential PhD advisor.
 Please also check out my [advising statement](#advising-statement).

 I just joined USC in Fall 2023 and am excited to be starting a new lab.
 I am especially interested in hiring students with the following experience, skills,